adigau/line-coach/README.md

 # LineCoach

-LineCoach is a tool designed to help actors memorize their lines more efficiently.
+LineCoach helps actors memorize their lines more efficiently.

 Learning lines is a tedious task that can take a lot of time.
 Most actors hate